Computing-2-Submissions-2025-26/computing-2-submission-UdyaRodrigo/README.md

 # Computing 2 Coursework Submission.
 **CID**: [02217137]

+Overview:
+Two players take turns on guessing and firing at a square to sink their opponent's ships.
+The first player to sink all 4 ships will win.

 This is the submission template for your Computing 2 Applications coursework submission.

 ## Checklist